 In the fall of 2019, California Gov. Gavin Newsom signed AB 51 into law which is essentially the California Ban on Mandatory Arbitration Agreements.
 The legislation bars companies and organizations from resolving most types of employment law claims through forced arbitration.
 The bill is strict — it even includes the possibility of criminal penalties for employers that violated that law.
+Read on for more on California arbitration rules.

 However, the bill — which was supposed to take effect Jan.
 1, 2020, has largely been delayed.
 A California federal court blocked many key aspects of the law.
 Here, our San Francisco employment law attorney provides an overview of California’s prohibition on mandatory arbitration provisions in employment contracts and explains where the law stands now.